microsoft/WhatTheHack/xxx-AKS-EnterpriseGrade/Student/Challenge-02.md

 ## Introduction

-This challenge will cover deployment of AKS clusters fully integrated in a Virtual Network.
+This challenge will cover deployment of an AKS cluster fully integrated in a Virtual Network as well as deploying the sample app, and configuring ingress.

 Make sure to check the optional objectives if you are up to a harder exercise.

 ## Description

 You need to fulfill these requirements to complete this challenge:

+### Deploy an AKS Cluster

 - Deploy an AKS cluster integrated in an existing VNet (you need to create the VNet in advance)
 - Deploy as few nodes as possible
+- Attach the cluster to the Azure Container Registry you created in the previous challenge.

+**NOTE:** If you do not have "Owner" permissions on your Azure subscription, you will not have permission to attach your AKS cluster to your ACR.
+We have staged the sample application on Docker Hub so that you can use the container images at these locations:
+- **API app:** `whatthehackmsft/api`
+- **Web app:** `whatthehackmsft/web`

+**HINT:** If you decide to use your own ACR with the images for api and web, you must fully qualify the name of your ACR.
+An image with a non-fully qualified registry name is assumed to be in Docker Hub.

+### Deploy the sample application

 - Deploy an Azure SQL Database if you did not have one from the previous challenge
 - Deploy the API and Web containers, expose them over an ingress controller (consider the Application Gateway Ingress Controller, although it is not required).
-Make sure the links in the section `Direct access to API` of the web page exposed by the Web container are working, as well as the links in the Web menu bar (`Info`, `HTML Healthcheck`, `PHPinfo`, etc)
+    - Make sure the links in the section `Direct access to API` of the web page exposed by the Web container are working, as well as the links in the Web menu bar (`Info`, `HTML Healthcheck`, `PHPinfo`, etc)

 ## Success Criteria

-- The application is reachable over the ingress controller, and the API can read the database version successfully
+- Verify the application is reachable over the ingress controller, and the API can read the database version successfully
-- The links in the `Direct access to API` section of the frontend are working
+- Verify the links in the `Direct access to API` section of the frontend are working

 ## Advanced Challenges (Optional)